Employee Rights: The US Perspective

 When confronted with multiple employees who warrant separate counsel, employers may seek to reduce costs by arranging for ‘pool counsel’ to represent the entire group.
 However, this pool arrangement must be reassessed if a conflict of interest arises within the group.

 In most circumstances, an employer can conduct searches of its workplace and computer system to investigate wrongdoing.
-Such searches are largely unprotected by personal privacy laws as workspaces, computer systems and company-issued electronic devices are generally considered to be company property.
+Such searches are largely unprotected by privacy laws as workspaces, computer systems and company-issued electronic devices are generally considered to be company property.
 Many companies explicitly address this in written corporate policies and employment agreements.
-However, unwarranted or unreasonable invasions of privacy during a workplace search may be protected under state law – including state constitutional,21 statutory22 and common law.23
+However, unwarranted or unreasonable invasions of privacy during a workplace search may be protected under state law – including state constitutional, statutory and common law.

 Employees who use their own personal electronic devices for work should be aware that work-related data stored on those devices belongs to the employer.
 Therefore, employees are advised to refrain from using their personal devices for work, and instead maintain separate work devices.
 These concerns arising from the use of personal devices for work have become more salient in the age of covid-19, when many employees are working from home.
 Therefore, it is all the more important now that employers maintain and update their privacy and bring-your-own-device policies and that these policies be documented, well-defined and require written acknowledgement by employees.
 If an employer seeks to obtain or review work-related data from an employee’s personal device, the employer must be careful to exclude any personal data.

 The covid-19 pandemic has impacted virtually every aspect of society, especially the workplace; the virus has presented a variety of new challenges for employers and employees.
-Most notably, companies have had to adjust to remote working and social distancing, which, among other consequences, has made it challenging to conduct internal investigations, especially those involving extensive travel and interviews.
+Most notably, companies have had to adjust to remote working, which, among other consequences, has made it challenging to conduct internal investigations.
 This may create a temptation to delay investigations until more employees return to the office or a spike in covid cases subsides.
 However, delaying investigations carries significant risks, such as failing to prevent further employee misconduct, impairing access to time-sensitive evidence and key witnesses, increasing the possibility that allegations will be leaked to the government or the media, and jeopardising potential co-operation credit from the government.
 If an investigation, in whole or in part, is going to be delayed, investigators should take steps to preserve potentially relevant information, institute appropriate interim compliance procedures and regularly monitor the matter for urgent developments.
 If investigators proceed with an investigation using remote interviews, they should take steps to prevent witnesses making unilateral recordings or interviewing in the presence of third parties, and should be mindful that the interviews may be regarded as having occurred in each of the jurisdictions where the participants are located (requiring consideration of each jurisdiction’s laws governing privilege and data privacy).
 Such measures are important to fulfilling one’s ethical obligation to ‘make reasonable efforts to prevent the inadvertent or unauthorized disclosure of, or unauthorized access to, information relating to the representation of a client’.

 Among the significant issues that may arise from in-house counsel, and often external counsel, representing the company and not the individual is whether the employee has a right to be indemnified.
 The right to be indemnified may extend to legal fees, advancement of legal fees and for any potential judgment debt or settlement.
 As discussed above, an employee has a right to have his or her own counsel, even if the company pushes for joint representation by company counsel, but the complicated question of whether the company must indemnify the employee for costs around separate representation may arise.
 Determining a company’s indemnification obligations requires close review of any agreements and understandings that might give rise to indemnification or advancement of fees.
 It is critical that an employee communicate closely with company counsel to come to a mutual understanding of the company’s obligations.